IgorKowalczyk/is-browser/readme.md

 When submitting a pull request:

 - Clone the repo.
-- Create a branch off of master and give it a meaningful name (e.g. my-awesome-new-feature).
+- Create a branch off of `main` and give it a meaningful name (e.g. `my-awesome-new-feature`).
 - Open a [pull request](https://github.com/igorkowalczyk/is-browser/pulls) on [GitHub](https://github.com) and describe the feature or fix.

 ## 📋 License

 This project is licensed under the MIT.
-See the [LICENSE](https://github.com/igorkowalczyk/is-browser/blob/master/license.md) file for details
+See the [LICENSE](https://github.com/igorkowalczyk/is-browser/blob/main/license.md) file for details